GabenGar/next-js-site/src/assets/blog/nextjs-postgresql.md

 ---
-title: "How to run PostgreSQL on NextJS (almost) painlessly."
+title: "PostgreSQL and NextJS"
 created_at: "2022-02-14T18:28:57.395Z"
 edited_at: null
 author: "Gabengar"
 ---
-Install PostgreSQL for NextJS project.
+How to run PostgreSQL on NextJS (almost) painlessly.
 ---
 # PostgreSQL and NextJS